Trivadis/plsql-cop-cli/validator-limitations.md

 ### File Scope

-PL/SQL Cop loads a single file into an Eclipse Ecore model and validates it.
+db\* CODECOP loads a single file into an Eclipse Ecore model and validates it.
 After the validation the model is cleared and the next file is processed.
 This allows to process a large amount of files.
 Hence the scope of a validator check cannot be more than a single file.

 ### Oracle Data Dictionary Access

 Accessing data dictionary views would allow to extend the scope of validations.
-However, PL/SQL Cop does not provide features to work with a `DataSource` or a `Connection`.
+However, db\* CODECOP does not provide features to work with a `DataSource` or a `Connection`.
 Hence the provided validators are based on files only.

 ## Guidelines